flutter/website/src/content/app-architecture/case-study/index.md

 Well-organized code is easier for multiple engineers to work on with minimal code conflicts and is easier for new engineers to navigate and understand.
-Code organization both benefits and benefits from well defined architecture.
+Code organization both benefits and benefits from well-defined architecture.

 There are two popular means of organizing code: